Yumeng2022/pm566-hw/hw2/README.md

 chs$fev[is.na(chs$fev)]= fev_m
 ```

-After data cleaning, 79 missing values of BMI and 85 of FEV were also
+After data cleaning, 79 missing values of BMI and 85 missing values of
-replaced with the corresponding average values.
+FEV were also replaced with the corresponding average values.

 ## 2.Create a new categorical variable named “obesity_level” using the BMI measurement (underweight BMI\<14; normal BMI 14-22; overweight BMI 22-24; obese BMI\>24).